temporalio/edu-101-typescript-code/demos/service-workflow/README.md

 npm run worker
 ```

-inally, use another terminal window to start the Workflow,
+Finally, use another terminal window to start the Workflow,
 using the supplied code, specifying your name as input.

 ```command